FLOW METERS FOR COMPRESSED AIR AND GASES

 Do SUTO flow meter require an additional temperature or pressure compensation?

-SUTO thermal mass flowmeters do not need any additional pressure or temperature compensation, the technology used is pressure independent.
-The absolute gas temperature is measured by the sensor as well and already part of the measurement principle, therefore an additional temperature compensation is not needed.
+SUTO iTEC thermal mass flowmeters do not need any additional pressure or temperature compensation.
+The technology used is pressure-independent.
+The absolute gas temperature is measured by the sensor and is already included in the measuring principle.
+Therefore, additional temperature compensation is not needed.

-SUTO pitot-tube flow meters come already with and integrated temperature and pressure measurement, which is used to calculate and measure the volume flow of compressed air and gases, additional sensors for compensation are not needed.
+SUTO iTEC pitot-tube flow meters already come with an integrated temperature and pressure measurement, which is used to calculate and measure the volume flow of compressed air and gases.
+Additional sensors for compensation are not needed.

 Would you like to receive more information about products and applications?